 - High-heat appliance.
 Any appliance in which the products of combustion at the point of entrance to the flue under normal operating conditions have a temperature greater than 2,000°F (1093°C). - Low-heat appliance (residential appliance).
 Any appliance in which the products of combustion at the point of entrance to the flue under normal operating conditions have a temperature of 1,000°F (538°C) or less. - Medium-heat appliance.
 Any appliance in which the products of combustion at the point of entrance to the flue under normal operating conditions have a temperature of more than 1,000°F (538°C), but not greater than 2,000°F (1093°C). - APPLIANCE, VENTED.
 An appliance designed and installed in such a manner that all of the products of combustion are conveyed directly from the appliance to the outdoor atmosphere through an approved chimney or vent system. - [A] APPROVED.
-Acceptable to the code official or other authority having jurisdiction. - [A] APPROVED AGENCY.
-An established and recognized agency that is approved by the code official and regularly engaged in conducting tests or furnishing inspection services.
+Acceptable to the code official.